Bachman–Turner Overdrive: Early history: Brave Belt (1971–1973)

 According to Randy Bachman's autobiography, Bachman–Turner Overdrive's sound was born at a university gig in Thunder Bay, Ontario, shortly after Allan's departure.
 A promoter, disheartened with reactions to Allan's country-flavoured songs, which the band was still playing, decided to sack Brave Belt for the Saturday night show and bring in a more rock-oriented replacement from Toronto.
 When the replacement band did not materialize, he begged Brave Belt to stay on and play a set of classic rock cover songs.
-As the band played songs like "Proud Mary", "Brown Sugar" and "All Right Now", the dance floor filled up and, according to Randy, "We instantly saw the difference between playing sit-down music people could talk over and playing music they would jump out of their seats and dance to."
+As the band played songs like "Proud Mary", "Brown Sugar", and "All Right Now", the dance floor filled up, and according to Randy, "We instantly saw the difference between playing sit-down music people could talk over and playing music they would jump out of their seats and dance to."

-Certain that Reprise Records would drop Brave Belt from their label but not wanting to wait, Randy Bachman asked for and received a release from their contract.
+Certain that Reprise Records would drop Brave Belt from their label, but not wanting to wait, Randy Bachman asked for and received a release from their contract.
 Randy then emptied his own bank account to finance another set of recordings with the Brave Belt II line-up, and began to shop around the next album.
 Said Randy in 1974, "I went to A&M, Epic, Atlantic, Columbia, Asylum – you name it.
 A week later, I'd get letters saying 'Dear Randy, We pass.'
 We're thinking of calling our greatest hits album We Pass and printing all those refusals on the jacket.
 I've got all 22 of them".

 The band eventually landed a deal with Mercury Records, one which Randy proclaimed as a pure stroke of luck.
-In April 1973 Charlie Fach of Mercury Records returned to his office after a trip to France to find a stack of demo tapes waiting on his desk.
-Wanting to start completely fresh, he took a trash can and slid all the tapes into it except one which missed the can and fell onto the floor.
+In April 1973, Charlie Fach of Mercury Records returned to his office after a trip to France to find a stack of demonstration tapes waiting on his desk (This was after Fach's assistant had already sent one refusal letter to Randy).
+Wanting to start completely fresh, he took a trash can and slid all the tapes into it except one, which missed the can and fell onto the floor.
 Fach picked up the tape and noticed Bachman's name on it.
-He remembered talking to him the previous year and had told Bachman that if he ever put a demo together to send it to him.
+He remembered talking to him the previous year and had told Bachman that if he ever put a demo tape together to send it to him.
 Coincidentally, Mercury had just lost Uriah Heep and Rod Stewart to other labels, and Fach was looking for new rock acts to replace them.
 Fach called Bachman, and Randy describes the conversation from there: